 When we practise the Five Ways to Wellbeing in nature, we’re giving ourselves a boost of postiive feelings and energy that can last throughout the day!

-Here you’ll find some activities to help you and your students practise the Five Ways to Wellbeing during your Mental Health Awareness Week and beyond.
+Here you’ll find some activities to help you and your students practise the Five Ways to Wellbeing beyond Mental Health Awareness Week.
 We’ve listed each activity under the Five Ways to Wellbeing it aligns with the most – but remember most of these activities exemplify more than one of the Five Ways.

 School activity sheets:

 Strengthening relationships and feeling close to and valued by others, including at school, is critical to boosting student wellbeing.
 Help your students connect with their local environment and connect with the people around them, such as their whānau/family and whakapapa/geneaology, by running these activities with your classroom.

 Encouraging your students to Keep Learning, be curious and seek out new experiences at school and in life will positively stimulate their brain!
 The activities listed below are easy examples of how to do this in the classroom.

 Giving can mean different things to different people.
 For some, it might mean carrying out small or large acts of kindness.
 Giving can increase student’s happiness, life satisfaction and general sense of wellbeing.

 Taking notice involves paying more attention to the present moment, to thoughts and feelings and to the world around us.
 The activities listed below will help students to be more present, taking notice of things that perhaps they normally wouldn’t.